A. LAFERA SALON (2440 W. Broad St.) Artwork by Perry McCrackin.

 BENDZUNAS GLASS (89 W. South Ave., Comer) The family-run studio has been creating fine art glass for almost 40 years.

 CINÉ BARCAFE (234 W. Hancock Ave.)
-“Once more foundered on this delightful shore” is a series of paintings by Benjamin Britton.
-Reception Oct.
-13. Through Nov.
-6.
+“Swim Team” is a series of paintings by Jaime Bull.
+Through June 17.

 CITY OF WATKINSVILLE (Downtown Watkinsville) “Public Art Watkinsville: A Pop-up Sculpture Exhibit” consists of sculptures placed in prominent locations around downtown.
 Artists include Benjamin Lock, William Massey, Stan Mullins, Robert Clements and Joni Younkins-Herzog.
 “Artscape Oconee: The Monuments of Artland” features eight newly commissioned art panels and six refurbished panels of paintings.